named-data/.github/CONTRIBUTING.md

 either by clicking on the line number, by selecting some text you want to comment and pressing 'c', or by clicking on someone else's comment.
 After typing, click the `Save` button there.
-After navigating through the patch set with the arrows at the top-right of the Gerrit UI, you then must click the up-arrow to get back to the Change screen. **At this point your comments have *not* been made yet!** You must then click the `Reply...` button, and assign a score.
+After navigating through the patch set with the links at the top-right of the Gerrit UI, you then must click the link for `Up` to get back to the Change screen. **At this point your comments have *not* been made yet!** You must then click the `Reply` button, and assign a score.
 If you correctly saved your comments, they will be shown at the bottom of that box.
-Once you click post, the comments will be made public to others.
+Once you click `Send`, the comments will be made public to others.

 Minimally, a review must include:

--   A score (usually -1, 0, or +1)
+-   A score (usually -1, 0, or +1). +1 usually indicates you have
+    no further objections and support a merge immediately, while -1 is usually reserved for strong objections.
+Otherwise, it is recommended to use 0.
 -   An "itemized" commentary on each objection you have, or a justification for a whole-change objection.